If you drive in central London, you might have to pay the Congestion Charge.

-The Congestion Charge is a £10.50 daily charge if you drive within the Congestion Charge zone and pay by Auto Pay.
+The Congestion Charge is a fee you have to pay if you drive within the Congestion Charge zone in London.

 The zone covers many popular areas of Central London, like Westminster, Holborn, Farringdon, Marylebone and the City.